billyyoung/blog/content/posts/meditation-early-notes.md

 {open awareness, focusing} x {grounding, inquisitive}.

 Here's how I'd categorize some practices I know of:
-* Noticing-practice with the breath – open awareness, inquisitive
+* Noticing the mechanics of the breath – open awareness, inquisitive
 * Staring at a wall for 30 mins and seeing what comes up – open awareness
 * _Nadi shuddhi_ (alternate nostril breathing) – focusing
 * _Metta_ (loving-kindness) – focusing, inquisitive